• Current students

 IOB membership for the Financial Services Elective

-The IoB will contact you when membership is due for renewal.
-Any queries on this, please email info@iob.ie or call 01 611 6500 and ask to speak with the membership team.
-Membership of the IoB is optional and has no impact on the Chartered Accountants Ireland qualification or designation.
+Your first year of membership with IOB is free, IoB will contact you when membership is due for renewal where a membership fee will apply .
+Any queries on this, please email info@iob.ie or call 01 611 6500 and speak with a member of the Learner Relationship team.
+After the first year, membership of the IoB is optional and has no impact on the Chartered Accountants Ireland qualification or designation.

-When students complete the Financial Services Elective, they are also eligible to be receive a designation of ‘Accredited Funds Professional’ with the IoB.
+When students complete the Financial Services Elective, they are eligible to apply for the designation ‘Accredited Funds Professional’ with the IoB.
 This is designed to provide lifelong learning to the international investment funds sector.
-This designation is given by the IoB for free – further details available at https://iob.ie/programme/accredited-funds-professional.
+This designation is given by the IoB for free for the first year after the successful completion of the FAE elective, thereafter a fee applies.
+Further details are available here.

 Delivery